Car Negotiation Guide

 How do you uncover the Invoice Price?

 Your best source is through the internet.
-Most car buying sites list their invoice price.
+Many US car buying sites list their invoice price, unfortunately Australian sites don't.
 The better sites also offer several buying tools.
 These tools will automatically calculate option/packages and add them to the total cost of the invoice price.

 The Dealer Holdback Price is the amount the dealer receives from the manufacturer on every vehicle they sell.
 The holdback price is usually in the neighbourhood of 3% of the Sticker Price.